 Who is Most Likely to Suffer from Seasonal Allergies?

 While anyone at any age can develop seasonal allergies, those whose parents suffer from seasonal allergies are more likely to deal with it themselves.
 If BOTH of your parents suffer from seasonal allergies, your chance of experiencing the same problem more than DOUBLES!
-If both of your parents are in the clear, you unfortunately still have the chance of developing allergies of your own.
+If both of your parents are in the clear, you unfortunately still have the possibility of developing allergies of your own.
 However, it’s much less likely.

 6 Tips to Reducing and Managing Seasonal Allergy Symptoms